-Professor Michelle Spencer is the Associate Dean of Applied Chemistry & Environmental Science in the School of Science.
+Professor Michelle Spencer is the Deputy Director - Centre for Digital Innovation STEM.
 Her research expertise is in computational materials chemistry and physics.

 Professor Spencer’s research specialises in computational chemistry.
 She focuses on using density functional theory and ab initio molecular dynamics simulations to determine the structure, dynamic properties and surface reactions of materials and nanomaterials for applications in electronic devices, gas sensors and batteries.